VITALISED/Ion/README.md

 For mod developers, an `ION_VER` const has been declared if you'd like parity across forks.
 You'll also want to replace `Remote_RegisterFunction` with `NSRemote_RegisterFunction` to prevent out-of-sync disconnects.

+The B3, Wingman Eite and Softball, along with some other weapons will be extremely wonky on Northstar servers, nothing I can do about that unless the server you're on is also running Ion.
+SNS and some other modes probably wont work for Northstar players if you're hosting from Ion due to changes fixing this.

 ## Build
 You'll want to use the branch repositories, build steps should be basically the same as normal Northstar:
 * [Mods](https://github.com/VITALISED/NorthstarMods/tree/ion)